drewbarontini/leo/README.md

 ---
 title: Introduction # The page title
 type: page # Classify this document as a page
-priority: 3 # The priority number for proper sorting in the sidebar
 nested: true # Tells Leo this is a nested page
 parent: Parent Page # The parent page title that this is nested under
 ---